Exploring Lake Steinhagen, Texas

 However, the next morning was a different story.
 We woke before sunrise, hoping for a repeat of the previous evening’s brilliance.
 But the storm had settled in, leaving a blanket of thick, overcast skies with no light breaking through.
 While we couldn’t capture any notable images that morning, the spectacular evening before more than made up for it.

-Gum Slough At Lake Steinhagen, Texas
+Gum Slough at Lake Steinhagen, Texas

 Gum Slough – Exploring Lake Steinhagen, Texas